wikibonsai/wikibonsai/docs/PHILOSOPHY.md

 So when any child asks, "Why are we learning this?" perhaps we should tell them: Because **we are only as free as the space that we have explored and made sense of.**[^portal]

-[^graph]: "Webs" are more precisely called "graphs" in computer science and data structures.
 [^internet]: As a sidenote, the internet seems to be overrun with too much fluidity -- think newsfeeds, "streams", etc.
-[^neura]: But there are no guarantees with regard to how Neuralink will change things...
 [^portal]: Play until you find your [portal][utb-the-portal-story].
 [^roam]: Shoutout to [Roam Research][app-roam]!
 [^soc-dil]: "Think about Wikipedia: A page you see is the same for you as for other people.
 What if they gave each person a customized definition to serve their personal interests?
 That's [social media] feed[s]." ~ [The Social Dilemma @00:50][doc-social-dilemma]